OmarMuhammad98/Solved_Examples/Sum_2D_Arrays/READ_ME.txt

-tArray , Lenght)
-the main function is printing the pervious elements before asking the user to input the new element usining Scanf() function
-Author : Omar Muhammad Farg
+this small app can calculate the sum of 2 (2D arrays) by : Omar Muhammad
-Date : 29/7/2022
+E-mail : Omar.Mhmd.Farg@gmail.com